ljjsimon/logcat/README.md

 ##Overview
 Logcat is a log analyzation platform.
 It's not only for log files, but also for all structed text files.
 Logcat makes index for all files, and enables you search logs in a way like using SQL( count(),sum()... from... where )
+This version uses swoole to speed up by costing more momery and CPU.
+If you mind it, checkout branch sapi.

 ##Requirement
-[swoole](https://github.com/swoole/swoole-src)(Needs cygwin in windows.
-If you don't mind a little slower, checkout branch sapi)
+[swoole](https://github.com/swoole/swoole-src)( Needs cygwin in windows )

 ##Installation
 ```shell